 More information on the changes can be found in Salary sacrifice - GOV.UK

-A: It can be used with any type of UK registered pension plan - i.e. individual or group personal pension/stakeholder or occupational money purchase/final salary schemes.
+A: It can be used with any type of UK registered pension plan, such as individual or group personal pension/stakeholder or occupational money purchase/final salary schemes.
 The main point to remember is that there must be an employer willing and able to make contributions to the scheme after the exchange is made.

 A: As there's no employer to make a pension contribution on their behalf, the self-employed cannot set up a salary exchange arrangement.

 A: Yes.
 Depending on how the NIC and tax savings generated are used, there are several ways available.
 Our calculator can demonstrate the following four examples for someone who was paying a member contribution but opts to use salary exchange: